Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-However, their work only considered pure regular expressions and was also only concerned with the consistency with respect to the given examples.
-Thus, we make two non-trivial extensions to their technique in order to adopt it for our purpose: (1) support for the extended features of real-world regular expressions, and (2) additional constraints to enforce the \ltp{}.
-The details of this phase are presented in Section \ref{subsec:genconst}.

-{\flushleft\bf Expanding and adding holes to a template.} The failure of the SMT solver to find a solution implies that there exists no instantiation of the template obtainable by filling the holes by sets of characters that is consistent with the examples and satisfies the \ltp{}.
-In such a case, our algorithm expands the holes in the template to generate unexplored templates and add them to the priority queue \queue{} (line 9).
-More precisely, the template expansion replaces the holes in the template with other templates following the syntax of the template.
+{\flushleft\bf Expanding and adding holes to a template.} The failure of the SMT solver to find a solution implies that there exists no instantiation of the template obtainable by filling the holes by sets of characters that is consistent with the examples and satisfies the \ltp{} condition.
+In such a case, our algorithm expands the holes in the template to generate unexplored templates and add them to the queue (line 8).
 For example, the template $(\hole{})_1\backslash 1$ is expanded to $(\hole{}\hole{})_1 \backslash 1$, $(\hole{}|\hole{})_1 \backslash 1$, $(\hole{}^*)_1 \backslash 1$, and so on.
-Here, to ensure the \ltp{}, we do not replace the holes in lookarounds with templates containing repetitions.
+Here, to ensure the \ltp{} condition, we do not replace the holes in lookarounds with templates containing repetitions.

-Finally, if the current template fails the feasibility check and there are no more templates in the queue, we generate new templates by adding holes to the current template and add the generated templates to the queue, because it would be fruitless to expand the current template any further (line 10).
-The addition of a new hole is done by replacing a set of characters by a hole or replacing an expression with a hole when every immediate subexpression of the expression is a hole.
+Finally, if the current template fails the feasibility check and no more templates are in the queue, we generate new templates by adding holes to the current template and add the new templates to the queue, because it would be fruitless to expand the current template any further (line 9).
+The addition of a new hole is done by replacing a set of characters by a hole or replacing an expression with a hole when an immediate subexpression of the expression is a hole.
+Note that changing an operator is possible because {\sf addHoles} can replace an operator with a hole when an immediate subexpression is a hole, and then {\sf expandHoles} can replace the hole with a different operator.
+For example, by this, $(a|b)c$ may be repaired to $d^*c$.